Comparative Study of Clustering Techniques for Real-Time Dynamic Model Reduction: Comparative Study Approach and Results

-There are 16 machines in the internal system, which are $\{G28, G29\} \cup \{G37, G38, G39, \ldots, G50\}$.
-In order to judge the accuracy of the reduced model we simulate both the full system of 34 external generators and the reduced system of representative generators.
-Responses of the 16 internal generators are recorded during both simulations.
-Let $\delta_i^f(t)$ be the rotor angle response of the $i^{th}$ machine to the full order model simulation (original model) at time $t$, and $\delta_i^r(t)$ be the same for the reduced order model.
-We select G37 as the reference machine in this case.
-Then, define the following two metrics shown in \eqref{eq:Jai} and \eqref{eq:Jsi} to measure the mismatch of response curves of the original system and the reduced system.
+To judge the error of a particular model reduction method, $M$, for test system $S_x$ ($x=1, 2$) under fault scenario $1 \leq u \leq F_x$, first the full system of external and internal generators ($E_x$ external + $I_x$ internal) is simulated and then the reduced system ($r$ representative external + $I_x$ internal, depending on the reduction ratio $r$).
+Recall that the internal system represents the set of generators and buses owned by a particular power company of interest and are not reduced, while the external machines are interconnected but owned by others.
+Responses, or \emph{phasor values}, of the $I_x$ internal generators are recorded during both full and reduced simulations.
+Let $\delta_{u,i}^f(t)$ be the phasor value response of the $i^{th}$ internal generator in the full simulation at time $t$ following fault scenario $u$ and $\delta_{u,i}^{M,r}(t)$ be the same for the reduced model.
+Notice that $\delta_{u,i}^f$ does not have the $M$ superscript because it is independent of any reduced model.
+Then, for each internal system generator, define the following metric to measure the mismatch of response curves of the full and reduced systems: